formkit/docs-content/guides/build-a-multi-step-form.md

 FormKit uses its [message store](/advanced/core#message-store) to track both of these types of errors/messages.

-With our general infrastructure already in place, it's relatively simple to add tracking for both:
+With our plugin already in place, it's relatively simple to add tracking for both:

 ```js
 const stepPlugin = (node) => {